AcalaNetwork/chopsticks/README.md

 - PalletName: fetch all storages for this pallet
 - PalletName.StorageName: fetch all storages for this storage

-Please note that fetched storages will be saved in the sqlite file specified by `--db` option (`db: ./acala.sqlite` in a config file), if not provided, it will default to `./db.sqlite`.
+Please note that for both ways, fetched storages will be saved in the sqlite file specified by `--db` option (`db: ./acala.sqlite` in a config file), if not provided, it will default to `./db.sqlite`.